We accept Apple Pay Google Pay Quick and secure payment options.

 Join our satisfied customers who have received perfect papers from Wr1ter Team.

 Writers can use various types of claims to make their essays more convincing.
-This section explains different types of assertions when writing a claim in an essay.
+For example, to write a claim in an essay, people clearly state their main argument in a concise and specific sentence that sets an entire direction for their paper, ensuring it is debatable and supported by evidence throughout an entire text (Humble, 2024).
+As such, this section explains different types of assertions when writing a claim in an essay.

 • Cause and Effect.
 This claim contains information about two or more phenomena regarding their origin and effect.

 • Argumentative.
 Results from reasoning and reflects people’s opinion toward a subject.
-However, writers must use evidence to support any argumentative claim.
+However, people must use evidence to support any argumentative claim.

 • Fact.
-The factual statement is useful in arguing out the truth or falsity of some assertions.
-One must use facts to justify the correctness or invalidity of any statement.
+A factual statement is useful in arguing out a truth or falsity of some assertions.
+In writing, one must use facts to justify a correctness or invalidity of any statement.

 • Definition.
-This claim asserts that something is the case without providing evidence.
+This claim asserts that something is a case without providing evidence.
 Moreover, assertions accurately describe an object, event, or situation.

 • Solution.
 This assertion provides an answer to an existing problem or question of interest and responds directly to an inquiry or an existing doubt.

 • Value.
-The value argument is a statement about what people should regard as worthwhile.
-Such claims should show different policies, things, beliefs, and facts that humans regard as more valuable than others.
+A value argument is a statement about what people should regard as worthwhile.
+In writing, such claims should show different policies, things, beliefs, and facts that humans regard as more valuable than others.

 • Comparative.
-The comparative claim refers to an assertion that relates different objects or things to reveal their differences or similarities.
-Comparisons are necessary for showing the diversity of objects to enable readers to make informed choices depending on their needs.
+A comparative claim refers to an assertion that relates different objects or things to reveal their differences or similarities.
+Basically, comparisons are necessary to show a diversity of objects and enable readers to make informed choices depending on their needs.

 • Importance.
-This claim reveals the significance of a statement, information, object, or even opinion.
-An assertion of importance should convince the audience that an item is better than other similar things.
+This claim reveals an actual significance of a statement, information, object, or even opinion.
+In writing, an assertion of importance should convince an intended audience that an item is better than other similar things.

-4 Easy Steps for Writing a Strong Claim for an Argumentative Essay
+Steps on How to Write a Claim for an Argumentative Essay

-Developing a claim for an argumentative essay should contend for a certain interpretation or understanding debate topics.
-For example, students must understand a specific subject and take a position to justify it.
-However, the main assertion may contradict popular opinions regarding the subject.
-In turn, one must provide justifiable evidence to affirm any position taken.
-The following are the necessary steps that students should take to write a suitable claim for an argumentative essay.
+Developing a claim for an argumentative essay should contend for a certain interpretation or understanding debatable topics.
+For example, to write a strong claim in an argumentative essay, people clearly state their position on a chosen issue in a concise, specific sentence that outlines a central argument they will support with evidence throughout a paper (Lauritzen, 2021).
+In writing, students must understand a specific subject and take a position to justify it.
+However, a main assertion may contradict popular opinions regarding a chosen subject.
+Besides, one must provide justifiable evidence to affirm any position taken.
+Hence, the following recomendations are necessary steps students should take to write a suitable claim for an argumentative essay.

 Step 1: Exploring a Specific Topic

-The first step in writing a claim for an argumentative essay is to explore sensitive or controversial debate topics.
-In this case, one must do preliminary research on the selected or assigned topic to develop concrete ideas for possible arguments.
-The information gathered should allow writers to support and justify a specific position.
-For example, if the topic concerns global warming, one may gather evidence to justify why cutting down trees is a major cause of heat waves experienced in different parts of the world.
+A first step in writing a claim for an argumentative essay is to explore sensitive or controversial debate topics.
+For example, one must do preliminary research on a selected or assigned topic to develop concrete ideas for possible arguments (Mentan, 2022).
+In writing, the information gathered should allow people to support and justify a specific position.
+As such, if a topic concerns global warming, one may gather evidence to justify why cutting down trees is a major cause of heat waves experienced in different parts of the world.

 Step 2: Asking Questions

-The second step of making a claim in an essay should involve narrowing it down to a specific subject by asking critical questions regarding the evidence gathered.
-This stage is necessary to enable authors to determine the quality of the information obtained on the subject.
-Interrogating the evidence allows one to determine if the selected side of the argument is valid and convincing.
-As a result, examining the topic may lead to identifying possible counterclaims and valid opposite arguments.
+A second step of making a claim in an essay should involve narrowing it down to a specific subject by asking critical questions regarding the evidence gathered.
+For example, this stage is necessary to enable authors to determine an overall quality of the information obtained on a given subject (Humble, 2024).
+In writing, interrogating the evidence allows one to determine if a selected side of an argument is valid and convincing.
+As a result, examining a study topic may lead to identifying possible counterclaims and valid opposite arguments.

 Step 3: Determining an Essay’s Goal

-Reviewing the assignment briefing to understand the primary goal of the argument is an important step in developing a strong claim.
-In this stage, writers should develop a deeper understanding of the primary goal of making a good argument.
-The resulting insights are necessary to focus the essay’s scope and develop a claim that challenges the target readers’ opinions.
-Besides, reviewing the goals is essential in refuting what one assumes to be true.
-On the other hand, reviewing the essay’s goals is important in combining related and relevant ideas.
-Even if argumentative essays focus on multiple issues, quality papers should address a central theme guided by a clear thesis statement.
-In turn, writers must connect related ideas to make refutable claims demonstrating a clear stand on the main subject.
+Reviewing an assignment briefing to understand a primary goal of an argument is an important step in developing a strong claim.
+For example, students should develop a deeper understanding of a primary goal of making a good argument when writing (Lauritzen, 2021).
+Basically, the resulting insights are necessary to focus an essay’s writing scope and develop a position that challenges target readers’ opinions.
+Besides, reviewing key goals is essential in refuting what one assumes to be true (Mentan, 2022).
+On the other hand, reviewing essay’s goals is important in combining related and relevant ideas.
+Even if argumentative essays focus on multiple issues, quality papers should address a central theme guided by a clear thesis statement (Humble, 2024).
+In writing, students must connect related ideas to make a refutable position demonstrating a clear stand on a main subject.

 Step 4: Taking a Unique Standpoint

-The fourth step should involve a unique standpoint to make a refutable argument.
-Most students need to start stating arguable facts followed by straightforward claims.
-A quality essay should contain a unique argument that convinces the audience to develop an alternative thought on the subject.
-Moreover, students should critically evaluate the obtained evidence and deduce a unique position to argue about.
+A fourth step should involve a unique standpoint to make a refutable argument.
+For example, most students need to start stating arguable facts followed by straightforward claims (Lauritzen, 2021).
+In writing, a quality essay should contain a unique argument that convinces an intended audience to develop an alternative thought on a presented subject.
+Moreover, students should critically evaluate the obtained evidence and deduce a unique position to argue about (Mentan, 2022).
 As a result, all sides taken should rebut popular beliefs and truths and affirm a distinctive position.
+In turn, some examples of sentence starters for beginning a claim in an essay are:

 Types of Essays, Use of Claims, and Difference

-Different academic articles should have unique claims.
-In this case, students should identify the type of essay to make a suitable assertion, including a hook.
-The most common types of academic work encountered during academic studies include a research paper, an argumentative essay, a persuasive speech, a literary analysis, a persuasive essay, a rhetorical analysis, and a memo.
-This section contains information on the type of assertions one should make when writing these papers.
+Different academic articles should have unique claims, and students should identify a specific type of essay to make a suitable assertion, including a hook.
+For example, the most common types of academic work encountered during academic studies include a research paper, an argumentative essay, a persuasive speech, a literary analysis, a persuasive essay, a rhetorical analysis, and a memo (Humble, 2024).
+Therefore, this section contains information on key types of assertions one should make when writing these papers.

 • Research Paper.
-Claims used in this work should provide insights into specific research topics by informing readers more about the main idea or argument.
-Assertions used in research papers should lead to a greater understanding of the subject instead of presenting different viewpoints.
+Sentences used in this work should provide insights into specific research topics by informing readers more about a main idea or argument.
+Assertions used in writing research papers should lead to a greater understanding of a subject instead of presenting different viewpoints.

 • Argumentative Essay.
-Central claims used in this paper should take a clearly defined stance on a subject to allow writers to build an evidence-based case to support all positions.
+A central sentence used in this paper should take a clearly defined stance on a subject to allow authors to build an evidence-based case to support all positions.
 The most unique feature of argumentative claims is that they should be questionable.

 • Persuasive Speech.
-Students should present convincing opinions, ideas, or assertions.
-Such claims are useful in swaying or influencing people’s beliefs, attitudes, values, or behaviors.
+Students should present convincing opinions, ideas, or assertions in their writing.
+Such sentences are useful in swaying or influencing people’s beliefs, attitudes, values, or behaviors.

 • Literary Analysis.
 Possible assertions used in literary analysis papers should affirm a certain position as truthful.
-Writers can make factual or judgmental claims to express their point of view, interpretation, evaluation, or critical assessment of a literary work.
+In writing, people can make factual or judgmental sentences to express their point of view, interpretation, evaluation, or critical assessment of a literary work.

 • Persuasive Essay.
-Claims used in this type of paper should convince the audience to accept a certain point of view.
-A persuasive assertion should openly communicate the central theme or idea presented in an essay and affirm its credibility.
+Sentences used in this type of paper should convince a target audience to accept a certain point of view.
+A persuasive assertion should openly communicate a central writing theme or idea presented in an essay and affirm its credibility.

 • Rhetorical Analysis.
-The claim used in rhetorical analysis should reflect the evidence or appeals used in a piece of work to convince readers.
-One should mention the rhetorical devices and appeals used in the specific work under evaluation.
+A main sentence used in rhetorical analysis should reflect the evidence or appeals used in a piece of work to convince readers.
+In writing, one should mention some rhetorical devices and appeals used in a specific work under evaluation.

 • Memo.
 The primary purpose of writing a memorandum is to inform a group of professionals about a specific problem, solution, event, or situation relevant to their institution.
-The claim used in a memo should state the proposed solution to a problem and important points on the identified course of action.
+As such, a central sentence used in a memo should state a proposed solution to a problem and important points on an identified course of action.

 • Expert Opinions.
 Professionals in various areas of specialists give opinions regarding issues that contain credible information.
-Such views are important in shaping claims for an essay focusing on current issues.
+Such views are important in shaping any position for an essay focusing on current issues.

 • Interviews.
-Researchers gather first-hand evidence by interviewing participants affected by a problem under investigation.
-Analysis of obtained views and opinions of participants should inform the formation of a central claim in an essay.
+Scholars gather first-hand evidence by interviewing participants affected by a problem under investigation.
+Analysis of obtained views and opinions of participants should inform an entire formation of a central position in an essay.

 • Direct Observation.
-Scholars may observe how humans behave in their natural settings without informing them.
-The findings may lead to the development of convincing claims regarding social behaviors.
+People may observe how humans behave in their natural settings without informing them.
+The findings may lead to a development of convincing sentences regarding social behaviors and writing about them.

 • Examples of Past Experience.
 Examples from past incidents allow people to gain unique insights regarding real-life issues.
-One may use the information to develop an argumentative claim for an essay.
+In writing, one may use the information to develop an argumentative claim for an essay.

 • Primary Research.
 Through primary research, students obtain first-hand evidence and knowledge, contributing to understanding real-life issues.
-The conclusion drawn from such studies is good for developing credible assertions for research papers.
+A conclusion drawn from such studies is good for developing credible assertions for research papers.

 • Synthesis of Secondary Research.
 Scholars present their research findings in journal articles and reports.
-One can draw evidence from secondary sources to develop a claim for argumentative or persuasive essays on specific issues or topics of interest.
+In writing, one can draw evidence from secondary sources to develop a strong position for argumentative or persuasive essays on specific issues or topics of interest.

 • Facts, Statistics, or Other Data.
 Historical facts, statistics obtained from primary research, and other forms of credible sources are crucial in justifying an assumption, a hypothesis, or a theory under analysis.
-Critical evaluation of these reliable sources of information can lead to claims for memos, persuasive speeches, and various types of essays.
+Critical evaluation of these reliable sources of information can lead to strong positions for memos, persuasive speeches, and various writing types of essays.

 Customized Essay Example